Code-Institute-Submissions/milestone-project-61/TESTING.md

 - [Missing semicolons added and unnecessary semicolons removed](#javascript) from JavaScript files.
 - Re-added [animation delay class to company logo](#home-mobile) on the home section.
 - Corrected the [visibility of the "About Us" navigation chevrons](#about-mobile).
+- Preventing a user from being able to [submit an empty string as a name value](#about-mobile) in the "About You" form.

 ## Bugs Unfixed